GoHypernet/Galileo-Tutorial-Pages/docs/tuflow-tutorial.md

 ![Zip up your Tuflow model](images/tuflow/tuflow-model-compression.gif)

 Next, log into [Galileo](https://galileo.hypernetlabs.io) and set up a new Tuflow Mission.
-You must select the version of Tuflow you wish to run, the name of the .bat script that will start you analysis, the directory the .bat script can be found in after the zip file is decompressed, and the IP address or URL of your Tuflow license server.
+You must select the version of Tuflow you wish to run, set the name of the .bat script that will start you analysis, the directory the .bat script can be found in after the zip file is decompressed, and the IP address or URL of your Tuflow license server.

 The default license server address is set to 10.0.0.3 which is a subnet address of Hypernet Labs' licensing server that is only accessible on Windows VM resources supplied by Hypernet Labs.
 You can configure the license address to point at your own license server if it has a publicly reachable IP address or URL or if you are running your own Galileo Landing Zone on your own hardware resources.

 ![Make a Tuflow mission](images/tuflow/tuflow-mission-setup.gif)